Jamie956/Jamie956.github.io/post/angular.md

-### Platform

-- Angular comes with a leaner core library and makes additional features available as separate packages that can be used as needed.
-It also has many tools that push it beyond a simple framework, including the following:
-  - Dedicated CLI for application development, testing, and deployment
-  - Ofﬂine rendering capabilities on many back-end server platforms
-  - Desktop-, mobile-, and browser-based application execution environments
-  - Comprehensive UI component libraries, such as Material Design
-- Angular is a platform, with many key elements such as tooling, UI libraries, and testing built in or easily incorporated into your application projects.

-### Angular CLI

-- Generates new project scaffolding
-- Generates new application pieces—It can generate components, services, routes, and pipes, and it also will automatically ensure they are fully wired up in the build process.
-- Manages the entire build toolchain—The CLI will process your source files and build them into an optimized version for development or production.
-- Serves a localhost development server
-- Incorporates code linting and formatting code
-- Supports running unit and e2e tests

 ### Server rendering

 - Server rendering for faster loading—resolve data bindings and render components on the server so the initial payload sent to the user is pre-initialized.
 It can also optimize and send the necessary bytes for a quick initial load time and lazy load the other assets as needed.